sdsc/sdsc-summer-institute-2020/0_preparation/README.md

 See: [Using GitHub](https://github.com/sdsc-hpc-training-org/basic_skills/tree/master/using_github)

 ## Loggin onto the Comet Portal
 Must have an XSEDE account.
+Login information for this will be sent via email as well.
 See https://portal.comet.sdsc.edu

 ## Software Requirements: